 In almost all countries, the disabled suffer discrimination, exclusion and neglect.
 This is why leprosy is so important, we want to prevent disability.

-Lepra aim to improve persons affected by leprosy livelihoods by following three key objectives; prevention, treatment and follow-up.
-Alongside this we have a range of other objectives dedicated to helping people, such as;
+Lepra aims to improve persons affected by leprosy livelihoods by following three key objectives; prevention, treatment and follow-up.
+Alongside this, we have a range of other objectives dedicated to helping people, such as;

 We help people affected by leprosy, or lymphatic filariasis, to form self-help groups in their communities.
 They are trained in simple group management skills, and on livelihoods topics such as tailoring and cultivation of food crops.